 However, Hover Junkers doesn’t account for your bedroom cabinet or, you know, your walls.
 Your headset will warn you when you’re getting a little too close for comfort, but that hasn’t stopped me cracking my cranium a time or two when curiosity got the better of me.
 I blame Henry.

 The first time you’re stood at a precipice, fall from a great height, have something hit you or play a horror game in VR, you’ll scream.
-Not a courageous, defiant scream of a hero, the scream that an infant makes when they’re scared of the man in the Batman costume.

 Just hope you’re alone when you make the noise, and you don’t wake anybody with that childish shrill, as there’s no easy way to say “a dinosaur walked past me and then I was stood at the edge of a cliff, and it all happened IN MY FACE.”